HumanSignal/label-studio/docs/source/guide/ml.md

    git clone https://github.com/heartexlabs/label-studio-ml-backend
    ```

-2. Setup environment
+2. Set up the environment.

    It is highly recommended to use `venv`, `virtualenv` or `conda` python environments.
-You can use the same environment as Label Studio does.
-[Read more](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) about creating virtual environments via `venv`.
+You can use the same environment as Label Studio.
+[Read more in the Python documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) about creating virtual environments via `venv`.

    ```bash
    cd label-studio-ml-backend